RB Sleepers 2025: Find This Year's Bucky Irving

 But What’s to Like About His New Crew?

 Just last year we saw Coen run an offense that turned fourth-round rookie Bucky Irving into an RB1-level, late-season producer.
-So why isn’t the draft market excited about at least one of this year’s Jacksonville RBs?
+So why isn’t the draft market excited about at least one of these Jacksonville RBs?
 For much the same reason it wasn’t excited about Irving …

 Etienne’s a former first-round pick with two top-15 fantasy seasons behind him.
 But he stunk last year.
 Draft markets have trouble escaping recency bias, but Etienne’s 2024 also positioned him as a less-efficient rusher than Bigsby.